Marina, California Best Buy, about July 15th, 2012:

 2. Geek Squad doesn't handle paperwork or committments responsibly

 3. Geek Squad service charges are very high --their solution for your every problem is apparently for you to pay them very much money

 4. If Geek Squad suspects technicals will permit them to ascribe a computer problem to some cause not covered in a warranty, rest assured they will make that claim

 5. RETAIN ALL RECEIPTS AND DOCUMENT YOUR COMMUNICATION WITH BEST BUY AND GEEK SQUAD, the better for litigation and/or a report the Better Business Bureau

-Review about: Geek Squad Warranty.
+Product or Service Mentioned: Geek Squad Warranty.